Jsiewierski11/solidity-wave-portal/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Interact with the Contract
+The UI is currently hosted on replit and you can visit it [here.](https://waveportal-starter-project.jsiewierski11.repl.co/)

 ## Running on Repl.it

 Simply hit run once and start coding.
 Will hot reload the web view.